krishnarohilla/dwsim-ml-surrogate-modeling/README.md

-# Screening Task 3: Surrogate Modeling of Binary Distillation Column
+# Surrogate Modeling of Binary Distillation Column

 ## Overview
 This repository provides a machine learning surrogate framework for a Benzene-Toluene distillation column modeled with the Peng-Robinson equation of state in DWSIM.